 Subtype: Indicates the subtype of the frame, i.e. the contents of the payload.
-Subtypes are listed in the clauses for data management and control frames (6.3, 6.4 and 6.5).
+Subtypes are listed in the clauses for data management and control frames (6.3, 6.4 and 6.4.1).

 To Backhaul / From Backhaul: These fields are needed for the correct interpretation of the addressing fields of data frames in a topology, where the OWPAN is integrated into a logical LAN.
 For example, this may be the case in the coordinated topology.

-A data frame (MSDU) within a LAN has a 48 bit source and destination address, used for bridging and LAN integration.
-In contrast, the receiver and transmitter address are the addresses of 802.15.13 devices to receive or transmit a MPDU respectively.

-[NOTE: move to extra chapter to describe topology / bridging / data service.
-Maybe 5.1?]